-Automatic transmissions are great but like any part of your vehicle, it's subject to wear and tear.
+Automatic transmissions are great but like any part of your vehicle, they're subject to wear and tear.
 Here's some common symptoms that could indicate a problem.

 This is typically experienced as a delay between when a gear is selected, and when the vehicle starts to move.
 In most cases, this is caused either by slipping clutch packs or by insufficient fluid pressure as the result of low fluid levels, or sometimes, by a defective pressure pump.